-Though its name makes it sound divine, tree of heaven is no angel.
+Though its name makes it sound divine, the invasive tree of heaven is no angel.
 Learn all about this devilish invader.

-Tree of Heaven (Ailanthus altissima) is known by a number of names: stinking sumac, Chinese sumac, varnishtree and stinktree.
-No matter what you call it, it's an invasive species in Indiana.
+Tree of heaven (Ailanthus altissima) is known by a number of names: stinking sumac, Chinese sumac, varnish tree and stink tree.
+No matter what you call it, it's an invasive species.

 Controlling & Managing Tree of Heaven

 Why should we be concerned about the tree of heaven?
 It is a prolific seed producer and can thrive in even the most unfavorable conditions with little management.
 Its rapid growth also means it can crowd out nearby native plant species, and its aggressive root system can cause damage to pavement, sewers and building foundations.